robotnic/energieaustria/README.md

 # API
 There is REST API to query Data.
 If the Data are not available in the Database, they will be retrieved from the original source.
-All data are Cached as bson postgres table.
+All data are Cached as bson in postgres table.

 # Data sources